SeeedDocument/Grove_Infrared_Reflective_Sensor/Grove_Infrared_Reflective_Sensor.md

 #### Rotary Speed Detection ####
 Let us implement simple optical encoder to detect the speed of a motor
 <ol>1.
-Connect the Infrared Reflective Sensor to the **D2 port** of Grove - Base Shield like this:</ol>
+Connect the Infrared Reflective Sensor to the **D2 port** of Grove - Base Shield like this:

 ![](https://github.com/SeeedDocument/Grove_Infrared_Reflective_Sensor/blob/master/image/300px-Infrared_Reflective_Sensor-11.JPG?raw=true)

-<ol>2.
-Attach a round, white paper plate (with a black line marked on it) to the motor.
+2. Attach a round, white paper plate (with a black line marked on it) to the motor.
 Place the sensor near this rotatory encoder.
 Run the motor.</ol>

 ![](https://github.com/SeeedDocument/Grove_Infrared_Reflective_Sensor/blob/master/image/500px-Infrared_Reflective_Sensor-8.JPG?raw=true)